brodiebarton/maze-builder-solver/README.md

-# ai-final-project
+# maze-builder-solver
-##CS4242 Fall 2018 Final Project.

-Final project for CS4242 Artificial Intelligence.
-Maze solver with A* algorithm.
+Maze builder and solver with A* algorithm.

 ![Demo gif](screenshots/maze_demo.gif)